biodun-ojo/biodun-ojo/README.md

 I'm Oretoluwase, a relatively new Frontend web developer with the hunger to learn more about the software development industry.
 My expertise spans a broad range of Frontend technologies, including JavaScript, HTML5, and CSS3.
 <br><br>
-My primary career goal is to have my own company to be able to serve people and company in need of my skills.

 📫 How to reach me:</p>